County-City Building (South Bend)

-Construction & Design
+Construction and design

 Built in 1971, the building features an International style of architecture with tinted windows and silver columns running the height of the tower.

 Tenants

 The building is currently occupied by the offices of St. Joseph County and the City of South Bend.

 Voting

 The building hosts a polling location for school board, city, county, state, and federal elections.

 Clinic

 After waning demand for the COVID-19 vaccine, all county-wide vaccination operations were moved to the lobby of the building.
 Tickets to Notre Dame football home games are being offered as an incentive to get the shot.

 Location

 Within downtown, it is adjacent it the Farmers Security Bank building, which is a historic landmark, the Second St. Joseph County Courthouse, and the Third St. Joseph County Courthouse.